Applications to our bachelor’s and master’s programmes open on 1 October 2024.

 Practical information about matters such as accommodation, residence permit, insurance can be found under Practical matters pages and for related questions you can contact our student administration office.

-In addition, the KABK tours, and the graduation exhibition (Graduation Show) are great occasions to visit the academy and learn about our programmes.
+The Open Day, the KABK tours, and the graduation exhibition (Graduation Show) are great occasions to visit the academy and learn about our programmes.

 After you have applied via Studielink you will receive an email with detailed information about the next steps of the application procedure.